Iejigawa Station: Lines

 The station is served by JR Shikoku's Yodo Line, and is 5.8 kilometers from the starting point of the line at Wakai Station.

 Layout

-Iejigawa Station, which is unmanned, is on an embankment and consists of a side platform serving a single track.
+Iejigawa Station, which is unstaffed, is on an embankment and consists of a side platform serving a single track.
 There is no station building, only a shelter for waiting passengers.
 An access road leads to a paved compound at the base of the embankment where car may be parked.
 Around the compound there is a toilet building, a bike shed and a public telephone call box.
 A flight of steps leads up from the compound to the platform.
 The station is not wheelchair accessible.